PLAYER PROFILE

 » Philippoussis tips Australian resurgence

-Mark has a distinguished record on the singles court, reaching the final of the US Open in 1998, where he lost to Pat Rafter.
-In 1999 he moved inside the top 10 for the first time and helped Australia to win the Davis Cup final with a steely performance on clay in Nice.
+He went on to reach the final of the US Open in 1998, where he lost to countryman Pat Rafter.
+In 1999, he entered the top 10 for the first time after winning the Indian Wells Masters – his biggest career title – and later that year helped Australia to win the Davis Cup final with a steely performance on clay in Nice.

 He has represented Australia three times at the Olympic Games, in Atlanta (1996), Sydney (2000) and Athens (2004).
 A tennis player since the age of six, Mark was introduced to the game by his father, Nick, a former banker and soccer goalkeeper.